LearningTypeScript/projects/projects/arrays/text-processor/README.md

 Before we can do any of our fancy typography work on text, we need to split text into lines.
 Much of our text data is stored in strings where the only whitespace is a single `" "` space between words.

+More specifically: I'm going to give you an array of lines - each represented as a string.
+For each of those lines, give me back an array of strings (so the final result is an array of array of strings).
+Each of the strings in the array has as many of the words from the first line as it can fit, as long as there's a `" "` space between them.

 Additionally, for each line, I'll need the ability to align it to the left, middle, or right.
 Alignment means adding spaces to the beginning and/or end of the string to fit it to a specified character width.